Cerebellum-Network/private-standalone-network-node/docs/deployment.md

 # How to deploy

+This section allows you to deploy the first Network Node.
+Once you set this up, you can test it using [Running Tests](./tests.md) section.

+There are several options to up and run Node:

 ### Option 1: Run public docker image
  You can run Private Node immediately.
 You don't even need to clone the repo.
 Use this command:
 ```bash